-- 4.18 The Institute will provide extensive assistance to students with their studies.
-However, if at the end of a semester a student has not achieved satisfactory academic progress after early intervention, the student will be placed on an intervention strategy. - 4.19 In an intervention strategy the following will occur: - (i) A warning letter will be sent to the student by email.
+4.18 The Institute will provide extensive assistance to students with their studies.
+However, if at the end of a semester a student has not achieved satisfactory academic progress after early intervention, the student will be placed on an intervention strategy.